petedomokos/The_Quadrants_Bar_Chart/README.md

 D3 runs on an svg element that is rendered within a [React component](https://github.com/petedomokos/The_Quadrants_Bar_Chart/blob/master/src/quadrantsBarChart/QuadrantsBarChart.js).

-The [D3 component](https://github.com/petedomokos/The_Quadrants_Bar_Chart/blob/master/src/quadrantsBarChart/quadrantsBarChartComponent.js) uses inner functions rather than classes, because this is more consistent with the implementation of D3 itself, allowing for seamless integration of these functions within standard D3 chaining.
+The [D3 component (quadrantsBarChartComponent)](https://github.com/petedomokos/The_Quadrants_Bar_Chart/blob/master/src/quadrantsBarChart/quadrantsBarChartComponent.js) uses inner functions rather than classes, because this is more consistent with the implementation of D3 itself, allowing for seamless integration of these functions within standard D3 chaining.

 There is currently no React redux, context, or hooks used for state management and common tasks (eg container resize), these changes are coming soon.